Salim Durani: Cricket career

 Durani was the hero of India's series victory against England in 1961–62.
 He took 8 and 10 wickets in their wins at Kolkata and Chennai, respectively.
 Also, a decade later, he would be instrumental in India's maiden victory against the West Indies at Port of Spain, taking the wickets of Clive Lloyd and Gary Sobers.

 In his 50 Test innings, he made just one century, 104 against the West Indies in 1962.
 He played for Gujarat, Rajasthan and Saurashtra in first-class cricket.
 He made 14 hundreds in first-class cricket and managed 8,545 runs at 33.37.
 Durani had a special rapport with the spectators, who once agitated when he was dropped from the team for the Kanpur Test in 1973, turned up with placards and slogans such as, "No Durani, no test!"

 As the only Afghanistan-born Indian test cricketer, he was present during the historic India vs Afghanistan test match on 14 June 2018.

 Film career

-Durani appeared in the film Charitra with Parveen Babi in 1973.
+Durani appeared in the films Ek Masoom (1969) and Charitra with Parveen Babi in 1973.
 He was the first cricketer to win an Arjuna Award.
 He was awarded the C. K. Nayudu Lifetime Achievement Award by the BCCI in 2011.

+Personal life

+Durani's father Aziz Durani learned to play cricket in Karachi and was employed by Ranjitsinhji of Nawanagar to play for his team.

 Death

 Salim Durani died from cancer on 2 April 2023, at the age of 88.
 He was living with his brother, Jahangir Durani, in Gujarat's Jamnagar and had undergone surgery for a thigh bone fracture earlier in the year.

 It was observed on numerous occasions, that Salim Durrani would hit a six on the demand of the audience in the cricket field.
-People also called him a romantic hero.
-Prime Minister of India Narendra Modi expressed grief over his death.
+People also called him a romantic.